9.4 Raising awareness about global issues

 Youth-targeted information campaigns on global issues

 One World Week is a week of youth-led awareness raising, education and action where young people learn about local and global justice issues and are empowered to take action to bring about positive change.
 Each year has a different theme.
 In 2019 this was climate action and the sustainable development goals.
 2020’s theme was power in youth work.
+The theme for 2021 is ACT NOW FOR OUR CHILDREN’S WORLD.
 Throughout the week young people and youth organisations will take part in local and regional activities funded through One World mini grants.
 The initiative includes a youth climate summit; free training; and a resource pack.
-The training, taking the form of a two-hour workshops, use non-formal development education methods to connect young people and youth workers with Climate Change and help take action in their community.
+The training, taking the form of a two-hour workshops, use non-formal development education methods to connect young people and youth workers with Climate Change and help act in their community.
 Over 400 young people from different parts of the island of Ireland came together for the 2019 youth climate summit.
 One World Week is run by National Youth Council of Ireland in partnership with Concern Worldwide, Trócaire, and Goal.

 Green-Schools’ Climate Action Week takes place in October in schools across Ireland.
 The annual awareness campaign on climate action highlights how climate change is impacting Ireland.
 The weeklong initiative encourages students, teachers, and the wider community to talk about climate change and get involved in local climate action.